-This information is provided in good faith, but can sometimes be a little tongue-in-cheek at times.
-It does not profess to be comprehensive, academically researched or statistically-proven:
+This FAQ information on whitewater rafting in Swaziland is provided in good faith, but can also be tongue-in-cheek at times.
+It does not profess to be comprehensive, academically researched or statistically-proven, just read and enjoy:

 So what’s the way forward?
-One, understand these risks, two make an informed decision based on your own ability and tolerance for those risks.
+(1) understand these risks, (2) assess your overall tolerance for risk and (3) make an informed decision based on your own ability to mitigate those risks.

 - There is a risk of bodily injury from muscular strain or impacts.
 Dislocated shoulders, bumps and bruises, the occasional gash – ouch – but nothing that couldn’t also happen on a slippery bathroom floor.
 There’s padding in the PFD’s and we insist you wear a helmet whilst on-river.
 It that fails we have a first aid box along to attempt damage repair.

 - There is a risk of increased difficulty due to variations in weather and river levels.
 What we are saying here?
 Well, in essence our river is not a controlled “park” – it’s the great outdoors, it rains some days, or cooks with heat on others.
 There is wildlife and even less predictable human life.
 The river level drops sometimes exposing more rocks, whilst at other times it is full or even flooding with debris and strong currents.
 Our guides over the years have experienced almost all the variations that nature throws our way.
 Standard Operating Procedures (SOP’s) have been laid down based on this experience.
 River guides provide daily leadership on the trips based on these SOP’s and their decisions should be respected.